-According to studies, there is often unjust opposition to development projects; whether a project is beneficial or not to the community, communities fear the unknown.
-Projects that are beneficial to the community face heavy opposition as NIMBYs feel that the new development projects will generate a negative externality (while it may not be the case!).
+According to studies, there is often unjust opposition to development projects.
+Whether a project is beneficial or not to the community, communities fear the unknown.
+Projects that are beneficial to the community often still face heavy opposition, as NIMBYs feel that the new development projects will generate a negative externality (while that may not be the case!).

 NIMBYs oppose new development projects mainly due to:

 Residents do not believe that developers will act in the best interest of residents.
 NIMBY acts as a protection mechanism – no matter how beneficial the development may be, communities fear that there may be other motives in play.

 Individuals in a community identify with their own group.
 When a new development plan takes place near their community, residents often feel that their culture is threatened by outsiders.